belivan/project_third_eye/README.md

 ## Note
 The script includes parameters for camera calibration and transformation matrices that might need adjustment based on your specific hardware setup.
 The script is configured for a specific resolution and camera parameters, so it may require modifications to work with different setups.
-Contributing
-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License